TheDiamondYT1/modding.pe.thediamondyt.tk/_tutorials/native/cool/Info.md

 So we've all heard about Minecraft: Education Edition, and heard that it's only available for schools.
 Not any more!
 With this cool trick you can get the general feel of the special edition of Minecraft.

-** NOTE: You won't have any of the tutorial worlds